Coaching Contract for Parent Sponsors

 Communication: Coach/Client communication is confidential; therefore, it is the Client’s responsibility to keep the Sponsor in the loop on progress during the coaching engagement.
 The Sponsor can check in with the Coach at a high level, but details and specifics will ultimately be communicated from the Client to the Sponsor.

 Changes: Cancellations need to be made at least 24 hours in advance.
 If an emergency causes a missed call, best efforts will be made to reschedule.
-Otherwise missed calls are not made up or refunded.
+Otherwise missed sessions are not made up or refunded.

-Extra time: Clients are encouraged to contact the Coach between scheduled calls by email or short phone calls (~5 minutes) with questions, struggles, thoughts, progress reports, or just to touch base.
+Extra time: Clients are encouraged to contact the Coach between scheduled sessions by email or short phone calls (~5 minutes) with questions, struggles, thoughts, progress reports, or just to touch base.
 These contacts are included in the monthly fee.

 Follow through: The Coach typically works with clients for a minimum of 6 months.
 It is imperative that the Client applies him/herself if coaching is to be successful.
-The work will be purposeful, goal-directed and sometimes dependent on the Client doing some ‘homework.’
+The work will be purposeful, goal-directed and sometimes dependent on the Client doing some homework.
 Coaching can also be very broad in scope, requiring reflection and thought about desires, decisions and goals for the Client’s life.
-The real growth will come from the work done in the time between calls.
+The real growth will come from the work done in the time between sessions.
 The Coach does not have the answers, but will walk faithfully with the Client to seek them.